RobinK2/ESFree/README.md

-ESFree is a open source scheduling library providing theoretical real-time concepts for FreeRTOS.
+ESFree is an open source scheduling library providing theoretical real-time concepts for FreeRTOS.
 As ESFree does not modify the FreeRTOS kernel, the library should work on any platform that runs FreeRTOS.
 ESFree has been tested and verified on following platforms:
 * Digilent ZedBoard (Xilinx Zynq) with FreeRTOS V8.2.3